 Several common mistakes can undermine the effectiveness of data point placement.

-One major pitfall is placing data points in inconvenient or hard-to-reach locations, such as behind furniture or in rarely used corners of the office space.
+One major pitfall is placing data points in inconvenient or hard-to-reach locations, such as behind furniture or rarely used corners of the office space.
 This can hinder accessibility and reduce overall efficiency.
-To avoid this, data points should be integrated into the initial space planning process, ensuring they are positioned in practical and accessible locations.
+Data points should be integrated into the initial space planning process to avoid this, ensuring they are positioned in practical and accessible locations.

 Another common mistake is failing to consider future growth.
 Office space should be adaptable, with data points placed to accommodate potential expansions or reconfigurations.
 Neglecting this can lead to costly and disruptive upgrades down the line.

 Finally, insufficient planning for high-traffic areas can result in network congestion and reduced performance.
-It’s vital to anticipate where the most significant demand will be and ensure ample connectivity in these zones.
+It’s vital to anticipate the most significant demand and ensure ample connectivity in these zones.

 Incorporating Ergonomics and Aesthetics